Update (December 3, 2024): ‘Pricing’ and ‘Sales’ added.

-If you’re in the market for a three-row family SUV, you’re likely to have these two vehicles in your shopping list: Toyota Grand Highlander Hybrid Max and the Toyota Sequoia Hybrid, which seat 7/8 passengers.
+If you’re in the market for a three-row family SUV, you’re likely to have these two vehicles on your shopping list: the Toyota Grand Highlander Hybrid Max and the Toyota Sequoia Hybrid, which seat 7/8 passengers.

 Grand Highlander is anti-minivan